The Monsanto Years

-The Monsanto Years is a studio album by Canadian singer-songwriter Neil Young and the American rock group Promise of the Real, released on June 29, 2015 on Reprise Records.
+The Monsanto Years is the 37th studio album by Canadian-American singer-songwriter Neil Young and the American rock group Promise of the Real, released on June 29, 2015 on Reprise Records.
 A concept album which criticizes the agribusiness company Monsanto, it is Young's thirty-fifth studio album and the third by Promise of the Real.
+The album is the first collaboration between Young and Promise of the Real.
 The group is fronted by Lukas Nelson and features his brother Micah, both sons of Willie Nelson.

 The album was produced by both Young and John Hanlon, and is accompanied by a film documenting the recording process.

+Background

+Young had a long-time friendship with Willie Nelson and his sons, Lukas and Micah, and jammed with Lukas' bandmates in Lukas Nelson & Promise of the Real after 2014's Farm Aid.
+Micah reflects on their relationship with Young: "Neil doesn't want us to hold back musically, and we all were quickly absorbed into the fold with him.
+We look up to him with respect, but he never treated us like we were younger, he treats us as equals.
+He's now our homie and he doesn’t act like he's 71."

+Writing

+Songs on the album reflect Young's dissatisfaction with genetically modified organisms, or GMOs, and the lack of requirements that GMO-sourced foods be labelled as such.
+The song "A Rock Star Bucks a Coffee Shop" reflects Young's unhappiness at Starbucks' efforts to prevent a Vermont referendum from taking effect that would have required the labeling of GMO-sourced food products.